-- 1. Candidate should start analyzing reasons for a decreasing number of orders in the online shop (customer journey analysis)

-- Attraction of customers (How to reach a customer?)

-- Ads

-- (Retargeting)

-- Newsletter:

-- → mails end up in spam folder

-- → too less loyal customers

-- User experience on webpage (how well is the webshop designed (e.g., search function, promotions, colors)) to create willingness to buy

-- Customers are not happy about the new redesign and therefore start ordering from a competitor

-- → cannot find what they are looking for

-- → long loading time of website

-- → competitors offer better online features than Sustainametics (e.g., online-consultations)

-- · Purchase of desired products

-- → (high) shipping cost

-- → inappropriate payment methods

-- → customers forget about their items in the shopping cart
+- 1. Candidate should start analyzing reasons for a decreasing number of orders in the online shop (customer journey analysis) - Attraction of customers (How to reach a customer?) - Ads - (Retargeting) - Newsletter: - $\rightarrow$ mails end up in spam folder - $\rightarrow$ too few loyal customers - User experience on webpage (how well is the webshop designed (e.g., search function, promotions, colors)) to create willingness to buy - Customers are not happy about the new redesign and therefore start ordering from a competitor - $\rightarrow$ cannot find what they are looking for - ightarrow long loading time of website - → competitors offer better online features than Sustainametics (e.g., online-consultations) - Purchase of desired products - $\rightarrow$ (high) shipping costs - $\rightarrow$ inappropriate payment methods - $\rightarrow$ customers forget about their items in the shopping cart

-- 2. After analyzing potential problems of the webshop, the candidate should come to the conclusion that in-depth information regarding Sustainametics' appearance in its webshop is required.
+2. After analyzing potential problems of the webshop, the candidate should conclude that in-depth information on Sustainametics webshop performance is necessary.
 If further information are requested, provide Exhibit 1.

-- Two key findings:

-- Sustainametics has too little clicks compared to its competitors (except from competitor 3, who should be therefore excluded from the following examination)

-- Sustainametics' conversion rate (CR) is very low compared to its competitors (CR = conversion / impressions)
+- Two key findings: - Sustainametics has too few clicks compared to its competitors (except for competitor 3, who should be therefore excluded from the following examination) - Sustainametics conversion rate (CR) is very low compared to its competitors (CR = conversion / impressions)

-Sustainametics: 800 / 15,000 ≈ 5.3 %

-Competitor 1: $3,400 / 45,000 \approx 7.6\%$ Competitor 3: $420 / 10,000 \approx 4.2\%$ Competitor 2: $2,200 / 25,000 \approx 8.8\%$ Competitor 4: $3,890 / 50,000 \approx 7.8\%$
+Sustainametics: 800 / 15,000 ≈ 5.30% Competitor 1: 3,400 / 45,000 ≈ 7.60% Competitor 3: 420 / 10,000 ≈ 4.20% Competitor 2: 2,200 / 25,000 ≈ 8.80% Competitor 4: 3,890 / 50,000 ≈ 7.80%